 Oh and if you want to send me chocolate?
 That works too.

 - Don’t be mad.

 - Don’t be rude.

 Unless of course you WANT to get sent to the internet version of Coventry, which probably looks like the cyberspace bit in The Lawnmower Man crossed with Tron, where you’ll get eaten by Pac Man or a giant killer Triangle.
 Or something.
 Don’t say I didn’t warn you …

 Want even more online secrets?

-Great news, B2W’s new online, on-demand course is ONLINE CONFIDENTIAL has launched!
+Great news, B2W’s new online, on-demand course is ONLINE CONFIDENTIAL is currently on 50% off!

 In the course I share ALL my experience in utilising online spaces over the last twenty years … I’ve left no stone uncovered!
 Whether you’re wanting to set up a blog like B2W, a service like script reading, or just get your writing/yourself noticed as an individual writer, this course has got you covered …